What is a hip fracture?

 - Taking medicines as prescribed by your healthcare provider to prevent bone loss

-- Eating a calcium-rich diet, including milk, cottage cheese, yogurt, sardines, and broccoli
+- Eating a diet rich in vitamin D and calcium, including milk, cottage cheese, yogurt, sardines, and broccoli

 - Stopping smoking